The Heart of the Matter

 harrowdown-hill-drowning.jpg

-When I was 21, I came within five seconds of drowning in the ocean.
+When I was 21, I came within five seconds of drowning.
 As I was going down for the third time, I looked to the shore and realized that this, my last moment, was the most lucid moment of my life.

 Everything else was a cartoon.
 Unreal.
 Fake.
 In the state I was in, only one thing was certain.
 I wanted to live.
 And in that moment, which felt like my last, something extraordinary took over -- way beyond my exhaustion -- and got me to the shore.